-B2.2.2.1.
-Management of institutional radioactive waste at IFIN-HH
+B2.2.3.1.
+Management of non-fuel cycle radioactive waste at IFIN-HH

-The management of the institutional radioactive wastes is performed at IFIN-HH through a specialized department.
+The management of the non-fuel cycle radioactive waste is performed at IFIN-HH through a specialized department.
 The Radioactive Waste Management Department (DMDR) is the operator of two important facilities at the national scale: